VOICE OF GLOBAL UMMAH

 (5) Allow candidates to have their programs in Masjids as long as you are willing to allow all parties to participate

-(6) Rent mailing lists and other facilities at fair market value as long as you are willing
+(6) Rent mailing lists and other facilities at fair market value as long as you are willing to sell to all parties

 (7) Imams, presidents and other leaders of our Masjid, community centers and other Islamic organizations may endorse a candidate, join a political party or run for public office; however, they are prohibited from using Masjid resources, including, for example, making an endorsement during khutba or other Masjid function.
 Imams, presidents and leaders may, however, are allowed to reference their respective titles for identification purposes.